 - Together with a theory and methods module linked to your first professional practice learning placement of 70 days, and an associated academic assignment

-The social work regulatory body, the Health Care Professions Council (HCPC) and the College of Social Work requires that before our students go out onto placement that they have the basic skills needed to work with a wide variety of people and talk to service users with understanding and respect.
+The social work regulatory body, the Health Care Professions Council (HCPC) requires that before our students go out onto placement that they have the basic skills needed to work with a wide variety of people and talk to service users with understanding and respect.
 As part of this skills development you will be required to undertake a Practice Orientation period with a local organisation.
 During this period you will be oriented to core processes of referral, assessment, multi disciplinary working - including engagement with service users.
 During this period you will be assessed on your professional behaviour.
 You will also undertake Readiness for Practice Learning Interviews, role plays carried out with service users and carers.
 This way we ensure that students meet the basic standard before they go out into the 'real world'.

 We work in partnership with Birmingham City Council, who provide the majority of the placements, and a range of voluntary and private sector organisations.
 We also have a few placements with some neighbouring local authorities.
 However, we cannot guarantee any placements outside Birmingham itself and so students who live outside Birmingham will be required to travel.
 The placements on offer are challenging and also very rewarding.
 Some of the areas of social work covered on placement are: